bootstrap-vue/bootstrap-vue/src/components/modal/README.md

 <!-- modal-no-backdrop.vue -->
 ```

-Note that clicking outside of the modal will close the modal by default.
-Disable this behaviour by
+Note that clicking outside of the modal will still close the modal even though the backdrop is
-setting the `no-close-on-backdrop` prop on `<b-modal>`.
+hidden.
+You can disable this behaviour by setting the `no-close-on-backdrop` prop on `<b-modal>`.

 ### Disable open and close animation